meghamsh738/cDNA-calculations-app/README.md

 # cDNA Calculations App (React + FastAPI)

-Modern rewrite of the RT mix helper.
+Modern React + FastAPI app.
 Paste sample concentrations, set a target ng, and get per-sample RNA/H₂O volumes, pre-dilution guidance when pipet volumes are too small, and master-mix totals.
 CSV/Excel export and clipboard copy are built in.
 Playwright E2E drives the bundled example and regenerates the screenshot.
+Legacy notes (if any) are in `LEGACY.md`.

 ![Example run](modern-app/screenshots/example_run.png)